 please note that copyright is held by them and these photograph shall never be sold.

-I must also give thanks to my daughter Lene, and my friends and wheelchair pushers/headstone searchers, Tony Dunn, Rodney Gibson, Roy Beardsworth and Michael Pettitt who have all suffered from my hobby of "cemetery hopping", not forgetting sister Anne and brother law Rex who have guided me in the arts of genealogy
+I must also give thanks to my daughter Lene, and my friends and wheelchair pushers/headstone searchers, Tony Dunn, Rodney Gibson, Roy Beardsworth and Michael Pettitt who have all suffered from my hobby of "cemetery hopping".
+Indeed many of the headstone and cemetery photographs from the Somme and Ypres would have been impossible without their help, Rodney Gibson especially has pushed my chair miles, and taken thousands of photos for me.
+I had better not forget sister Anne and brother in law Rex who have guided me in the arts of genealogy

 Should any one feel I have infringed their copyright in any way, please let me know so that it can be sorted out amicably.
 So much data and so many photographs are publicly available on the internet, it is difficult at times to be sure what can be used and what cannot.